coolsamson7/inject/README.md

 And there are also limitations ( darn )
 * all objects need to derive from `NSObject`
 * all objects need to have a default `init` function
-*

 This limitation is due to the - missing - swift support for relection.
 As soon as the language evolves i would change that..
 # Roadmap
 * support the different package managers
 * wait for replies :-)
 * internal type system on top of the swift low level types ( answering questions like: what are the implemented protocols of a class, is a class a number type, is one type assignable from another type, what are my generic parameters, etc. )
 * support more injections
-* integrate proxy patterns for a service framework
+* integrate proxy patterns as a basis for a service framework

 # Help Needed

 Even with the limited language support, some features could be probable added.
 I you have experience with
 * NSProxy stuff
-* swift/objc type system and mirror stuff
+* swift/objc type system and ideally a type system on top of it
-* method invocation ( method and especially dynamic init-calls, etc. ) give me a call! :-)
+* method invocation ( method and especially dynamic init-calls, etc. )

+give me a call! :-)